Building Your Individual

 - What part of the college experience is most important to you?
 Are you looking for schools with a high diversity rating, or who offer a unique student organization, religious affiliation, or sports culture?
 Use resources like Big Futures, Niche, and SCOIR to begin your research.

 - Affordability almost always comes into play.
 We recommend choosing your best fit schools first, and then seeing what type of aid they can offer before making a decision.

 - Read College Planning Tips

 Once you have a vision of what you want, you can get familiar with our partner colleges.
-Verto partners with diverse schools across the country and has a great partner school for every student.
+Verto partners with diverse schools across the country and has a great partner school for every individual.

-Look at the size of the campus, where it is located, and watch some youtube videos about the school.
+Look at the size of the campus, where it is located, and watch some Youtube videos about the school.
 (Hot tip: Check out videos from students’ perspectives).
 You can even Google search “Top 100 Colleges that are ___ (fill in the blank)” and cross reference that with our list of partner schools.

 Great question.
 It’s important that you find colleges that fit your academic profile, ambition and interests.
 Do you want to be a very rigorous and competitive school?
 Do you want academic excellence, but also more focus on character and service?
 Great—find schools that will meet your academic profile.
 Look at what your cumulative GPA and test scores are and compare that to the average at the institutions you’re looking at.

 - If your average cumulative GPA and test scores are higher than the college average, that would be considered a safety school.
 You will more than likely get into this school.

 - If your cumulative GPA and test scores are roughly the same or slightly higher, that would be considered a target school.
 You will likely get into this school assuming the rest of your application materials are solid.